gvwilson/thirdbit/src/fiction/madica/index.md

 ## Outer Space!

 "Don't let them get me!" the snarkasaurus squeaked, leaping into Madica's arms.

+Madica whirled around,
-Madica whipped around, hoping to jump back up onto the control panels, but there were too many zombies in her way.
-"Help us!" she yelled to the cat.
+hoping to jump back onto the control panels, but there were too many zombies in her way.
+"Help!" she yelled to the cat
+as the snarkasaurus clung to her.

-It was already on its way.
-It hurtled over the zombies nearest it, spun in the air, and kicked the headless gorilla nearest Madica as it came down.
+The cat was already on its way.
+It hurtled over the zombies nearest it, spun in the air, and kicked the headless gorilla nearest Madica.
 The zombie tumbled across the room, but as the cat spun around for another kick, a stork-zombie stuck out a skinny leg.
-"Heeyah!"
-The cat back-flipped over the leg onto the back of a giant tortoise.
+The cat back-flipped onto the back of a giant tortoise.
 Arms, tentacles, and at least one goopy green pseudopod reached out to grab it—

 —and suddenly Madica was falling.
-No, not falling, *floating*, except her stomach was definitely convinced she was on the biggest drop of the biggest roller coaster ride in the world.
+No, not falling, *floating*,
+except her stomach was definitely convinced that she was on the biggest drop of the biggest roller coaster ride in the world.

 "We made it!
 We're in space!"
-The dinosaur pushed off from the floor and soared toward the ceiling.
+The snarkasaurus wriggled out of Madica's arms and soared toward the ceiling.
 "Yippee!"

-Madica tried to follow him, but she'd floated just high enough that her feet couldn't reach the floor any more.
-She kicked with her feet as though she was swimming, but all it did was set her spinning slowly.
+Madica tried to follow it,
+but she had floated just high enough that her feet couldn't reach the floor.
+She kicked her legs as though she was swimming, but all that did was set her rotating.

+"Whoa!" she squawked
-Then, without warning, two small paws pushed against the seat of her pants, sending her up beside the snarkasaurus.
-"Whoa!" she squawked.
+as two small paws pushed against the seat of her pants, sending her up beside the snarkasaurus.
-Beneath her (if "beneath" actually meant anything) she saw the cat rebound from her bum to bounce off floor and follow her.
+Beneath her (if "beneath" actually meant anything) the cat rebounded from her bum and bounced off floor to follow her.

-Before she could thank it, the recorded voice said, "Warning!
+"Warning!" the recorded voice said.
-Re-assembled robot still at large on control level.
+"Re-assembled robot still at large on control level.
 Organic life forms detected on control level.
 Deactive all intruders immediately."
+Instantly,
-Instantly, the zombie robots below them began grasping each other's hands, paws, and tentacles to pull themselves together.
+the zombie robots began grasping each other's hands, paws, and tentacles to pull themselves together.

-"Aim for the door!" the cat ordered, but it was already too late: half a dozen of the zombies had already blocked it.
+"Aim for the door!" the cat ordered, but it was too late: half a dozen of the zombies had already blocked it.

 "Is this really the best rescue you can do?" the snarkasaurus spluttered.
 "I was better off with my head in a box!"

 "Do you want me to put you back?"
 Madica demanded.

 "They'll put us *both* back if they catch us!
 And not up here either.
-They'll put us in crates in the cargo holds, and we'll spend all our time just *wishing* our heads were in *glass* cases!
+They'll put us in crates in the cargo holds, and we'll *wish* our heads were in glass cases!
 Oh, why did I ever run away?"
-And to Madica's complete surprise, the snarkasaurus started crying.
+And to Madica's surprise,
+the snarkasaurus started to cry.

 The cat snagged Madica's jacket with a claw and pulled itself onto her shoulder.
 "Is there another way out?" she asked desperately.

 "Not in one piece," the cat rumbled.

-Madica swallowed a sudden lump in her throat.
+Madica swallowed the lump in her throat.
 "Of course not," she said.
+Beneath her,
-Beneath her, the zombie robots were turning themselves into a giant living net.
-Hands held ankles, claws held paws, tentacles wrapped around each other, and as each zombie added itself, they got closer and closer to the fairy, the cat, and the sniffling dinosaur floating near the ceiling.
+the zombie robots were forming a giant living net.
+Hands held ankles,
+claws held paws,
+and tentacles wrapped around each other.
+As each zombie added itself to the net they got closer and closer to the fairy, the cat, and the sniffling dinosaur floating near the ceiling.

-*I guess this is how it ends,* Madica thought emptily, as a crocodile stretched out and tried to grab her ankle in its jaws.
-She tucked her feet up underneath her, as though she were at home on the couch reading with a book in her lap with her mom on one side and her dad on the other.
-She sniffled, just once, as the crocodile's jaws snapped again, closer this time.
+*I guess this is how it ends,* Madica thought as a crocodile stretched out and tried to grab her ankle in its jaws.
+She tucked her feet beneath her, as though she were at home on the couch with a book in her lap and her parents on either side of her, and sniffled—just once—as the crocodile snapped again her again.

+*Crash!*
-*Crash!* The door burst open, flinging half a dozen zombie robots in all directions as Ike roared into the room, both jets blazing.
+The door burst open,
+flinging half a dozen zombie robots in all directions as Ike roared into the room, his jets blazing.
 "Hey!" he shouted.
 "Does anybody need a lift?"

 "Warning," the recorded voice said.
 "Unauthorized flying vehicle detected in control level.
 Apprehend and—"

+"Up here!"
+Madica shouted over it.
-"Oh, shut up!"
-Madica said, grinning from ear to ear.
-Ike fired one engine and then the other to shake himself from side to side, batting the now-helpless zombies off to the sides of the room.
-She stretched out an arm to catch hold of his wing.
+Ike fired one engine and then the other to shake himself from side to side, batting the zombie robots to the sides of the room.

+Madica stretched out an arm to catch hold of his wing.
 "What are you doing?" the dinosaur squawked.
 "That's an *ELF*!"

 "That's my *friend*," Madica replied.
 She grabbed Ike's wing with one hand and pulled the snarkasaurus toward him with the other.
-The cat bunched itself against her chest and dove as gracefully as a swallow for Ike's tailfin.
+The cat bunched itself against her chest and dove at Ike's tailfin.

 "All aboard?"
-Ike sang.
+Ike called.

 "Go!" the cat ordered.
 Ike fired both his engines and shot through the door.

 "Look out!"
-Madica tightened her arms around him as they shot toward the far wall, but Ike tilted and dove down the stairwell, laughing.
+Madica tightened her arms around him as they rocketed toward the far wall.

+Ike tilted and dove down the stairwell.
-"Don't worry!" he said over his shoulder (or what would have been his shoulder if his arms weren't wings).
-"I think I've got this whole flying thing pretty much figured—whoops!"
+"Don't worry!" he said over his shoulder
+(or what would have been his shoulder if his arms weren't wings).
+"I think I've got this flying thing pretty much—whoops!"
 His underbelly scraped against a stair.
 "Sorry!"

-It only took them a few seconds to reach the corridor at the bottom of the stairs.
+They reached the corridor at the bottom of the stairs a heartbeat later.
 "I got them!"
-Ike called out, lowering his flaps and cutting his jets.
+Ike called out,
+lowering his flaps and cutting his jets.

 "Madica!"

 "Laurellen!"
 The two friends threw themselves into each others arms, tumbling over and over in the zero gravity and not caring a bit.

 "I was so worried," Laurellen said when she finally let go.

 "Me too."
 Madica wiped her eyes.
 "I really thought we were done for.
-There were all these robots with their heads off, and—"
+There were all these robots with their heads cut off, and—"

-And whatever else she might have said was cut off by an even louder alarm going, "BRRRRMP!
+Whatever else she might have said was cut off by a new alarm going,
+"BRRRRMP!
 BRRRRMP!
+BRRRRMP!"
-BRRRRMP!" and a recorded voice saying, "Warning—collision alert.
+and another recorded voice saying,
+"Warning—collision alert.
 Warning—collision imminent.
 Total destruction of this space craft in five… four…"

 </section>